markgordon22/MAKE-YOUR-MARK/README.md

 User story 1:
 I want a **simplified, easy to read, easy to navigate and viewable website** so I will be **educated** and **informed** on the service that is on offer.

-* Website is easy to read, navigate around and an easy viewable website.
+* Website is easy to read, navigate around and an easily viewable website.
 Users will be informed and educated on the service on offer.

 User story 2:
 I want to find out if there are any **classes or memberships** I would be interested in.